vishalnvora/aws-es-tf/README.md

 # aws-es-tf
-Create a small ElasticSearch cluster with Terraform of AWS
+Create a small ElasticSearch(ELK) cluster with Terraform on AWS

 # Requirements
 -	Your ElasticSearch cluster will have :